 - Use good quality smoked ham hocks, or use a meaty leftover ham bone to build good flavor in the soup.

-- Don't skimp on the bacon.
+- Don't skip the bacon.
 It adds a smokey depth of flavor to the soup.

 - Be sure to taste for seasoning, and add salt and pepper in the beginning and end of the cooking process.

 - Let it cook!
 The longer cooking time allows the ham hock or ham bone to break down, releasing not only flavor, but the meat on the bones so you can shred it up and add it to the soup.
-Time also allow the green split peas to fully break down to the right consistency.
+Time also allow the green split peas to fully break down to the right consistency (no need for an immersion blender!).

 What kind of ham hock should I use?